Control panel (software)

 Many computer user interfaces use a control panel metaphor to give the user control of software and hardware features.
 The control panel consists of multiple settings including display settings, network settings, user account settings, and hardware settings.
-Some control panels require the user to have admin rights or root access.
+Control panels are also used by web applications for easy graphical configuration.
+Some services offered by control panels require the user to have admin rights or root access.